SoundNandu/teamproject-tensors/Cmpe202-Starbucks/README.md

 We have used the Amazon Relational Database Service (Amazon RDS) which is a distributed relational database service by Amazon Web Services.

 ## Deployment:
-We used Amazon EC2 instance for deploying the API’s.
+    1.We used Amazon EC2 instance for deploying the API’s.
-We deployed the API’s to AWS in an Auto Scaled EC2 Cluster with Load Balancer as Docker Containers.
+    2.We deployed the API’s to AWS in an Auto Scaled EC2 Cluster with Load Balancer as Docker Containers.

 ## Methodology:
 Agile- We worked on the Agile Method which is a an approach to project management utilized in software development.
 This method assisted us in responding to the unpredictability of constructing software.
 We decided to go with a 1- week sprint methodology.